top of page

 Massage a drop or two into the hair to tame flyaways and add shine

-Common Mistakes When Using Hair Oil for Frizz
+Common Mistakes When Using Hair Oil For Frizz

 Although hair oil can be beneficial for reducing frizz, there are a few things to keep in mind to get the best results: